-Stir all 'Stir-fry Sauce' ingredients together in a cup.
-Drizzle 2 Tbsp. over the chopped chicken and stir.
+Combine all "stir-fry sauce" ingredients together in a cup.
+Drizzle 2 tablespoons of sauce over the chopped chicken, and stir.

-Add chicken and stir-fry 2 minutes.
-Add carrot/cabbage, drizzling over a little more stir-fry sauce if pan becomes dry.
+Add chicken, and stir fry 2 minutes.
+Add carrot or cabbage, drizzling a little more stir-fry sauce into the pan if it becomes dry.

-Push ingredients aside and crack egg into the middle.
-Scramble quickly and incorporate with other ingredients.
+Push ingredients aside, and crack the egg into the middle.
+Scramble quickly, and incorporate with other ingredients.

 Add noodles and 1/4 of the stir-fry sauce, using two utensils to lift and turn them in the pan.
 Stir fry 30 seconds, and add more sauce, continuing in this way until most of the sauce has been used.